biotorrents/gazelle/README.md

 This prevents most attacks that would be otherwise successful, as it requires an attacker to access the site from the same locations the actual user uses to login.

+#### Two-Factor Authentication

+Despite our other (less intrusive) methods of protecting user accounts being more than sufficient for virtually all feasible attacks, we also ship optional 2FA should users feel the need to enable it.

 #### Unique Infohashes

 Upon upload, torrent files are modified to contain a "source" field in the info dict containing the concatination of the site name and some generated junk data (unique per-torrent).
 This prevents infohash collisions with torrents cross-seeded from other sites in the same client, and also helps protect against some not particularly likely peer-leaking attacks.